maazkhandev75/RailSync/README.md

 - **Production**: local host
 - **Deployment**: AZURE

-## 📜 License
+##  📄 License

-The code in this repository is licensed under the MIT License.
+This project is licensed under the MIT License.

 ## 📦 Installation